Vancouver International Airport: Accessibility

-Features that have been implemented throughout the airport to aid those with hearing loss include a public address system to reduce noise pollution for those with hearing aids.
-Vancouver International Airport has installed more individual speakers in a given space than is standard, which allows the volume of the speakers to be turned down and provides a better quality of sound.
-At check-in counters, amplified handsets are available to aid those with hearing aids, and all telephones throughout the airport have adjustable volume controls.
-"Visual pagers" are dedicated video monitors that are located throughout the airport and convey important information to travellers that have hearing impairments.
-In the event of an emergency, a video override system displays large bold messages on all entertainment systems and provides information about the type of emergency and the required course of action from the public.
-Strobe fire alarms have also been installed throughout the airport and have been carefully programmed to prevent seizures to those with epilepsy.
-Vancouver Airport has its TTY telephone number for incoming inquiries about airport operations and within the terminal, there are also 23 public telephones equipped with TTY at both stand-up and seated positions.
+"Visual pagers" are dedicated video monitors that are located throughout the airport and convey important information to travelers who have hearing impairments.

-Vancouver International Airport also has numerous features that have been implemented to assist visually impaired travellers.
-Three types of flooring are utilized throughout the terminal and function as a texturized guide to assist travellers in identifying their location within the airport.
-In areas with tile or terrazzo, patterns in the tile help to identify exits.
-Areas that have carpet help to identify that a gate is close by and areas with laminate flooring indicate retail spaces.
+Various types of flooring are utilized throughout the terminal and function as a textured guide to assist travelers in identifying their location within the airport.
+In areas with tile, patterns in the tile help to identify exits.
 Tactile maps are also available at customer service counters throughout the airport, and braille and tactile lettering are used throughout the airport to indicate building features such as washrooms.

 Green Coat Ambassadors

 Vancouver Airport Authority was one of the first airports in North America to institute a volunteer program in 1989.
-Volunteers in green vest/jacket are deployed around the airport to provide information, customer service and be the 'eyes and ears' for the various partners in the airport community between the hours of 6 am to 10 pm every day.
+Volunteers in a green vest/jacket are deployed around the airport to provide information, customer service and be the 'eyes and ears' for the various partners in the airport community between the hours of 6 am to 10 pm every day.
 Volunteers are given basic training in airport operations and undertake many of the similar trainings mandated to airport employees.
-Each volunteer is required to obtain Transportation Security Clearance and Restricted Area Identification Card to access the restricted and sterile areas of the terminal.
+Each volunteer is required to obtain a Transportation Security Clearance and Restricted Area Identification Card to access the restricted and sterile areas of the terminal.

-YVR Sustainability
+Sustainability programs

+YVR Sustainability is an operations department at Vancouver International Airport that is concerned with airport green initiatives.
+It focuses on green initiatives to reduce the environmental impact of the airport's operations.
+YVR's sustainability is also known for its green art linked to the environment and community and its indoor nature displays.

+YVR's Vancouver Airport Services created an energy reduction committee in 1999 to create new energy-reducing initiatives, including improved efficiency of baggage conveyor belts to shut down conveyors when no bags are present; installing carbon dioxide sensors to adjust HVAC systems to the number of people in an area; and regulating electrical power for flight information display monitors when no flights are scheduled.
+In 2005, the committee installed LED lighting on several taxiways and more efficient, brighter lights on Levels 2 and 3 of the car parking structure, upgrades to the chilled water distribution system, and replacement of all Airport Authority computer equipment with newer, more efficient models."
+The building and lighting system are designed to utilize as much daylight as possible so that it is the primary lighting source.
+The Committee claims to have saved more than 24 gigawatt hours of electricity and $5.5 million since the team's creation.

+In 2015, the airport set a goal for 50% of the ground support equipment to run on electric power by the year 2020.
+This goal was achieved early, as by late 2019, 53% of these machines operated on electric power.
+The airport installed 50 charging stations to support this operation.
+The airport also has a comprehensive fleet management plan, to ensure that ground support equipment operators maintain and electrify the fleet of the right size.
+They also have eight battery electric apron buses to support the operation of aircraft on remote stands separate from the terminal building.